slowanimals/slowanimals/README.md

 I am a 3rd year student at UCSC studying Computer Science

-My forte is programming in Python, C, and C++.
+My forte is programming in Python, C, C++, and HTML/CSS.
 I currently have a good amount of experience in ML & frontend development but am trying get better at neural networks and OS development

 In my free time I play the violin, read scifi novels, and play on my 3ds (fav game is Ocarina of Time)